antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 	            ├── Slip4HySea00011_003.dat
 	            ├── Slip4HySea00011_003.json

 For smaller magnitudes not enough cells are defined to build stochastic slip distributions and homogeneous (or modulated by rigidity) slip distributions are computed with file names `Slip4HySeaXXXXX_000.dat`.
 Those files are in the standard format used as input by the software [Tsunami-HySea](https://edanya.uma.es/hysea/) which is one of the most widely used tsunami simulators within the community.
-For larger magnitude also geojson files are computed and the second index indicated the numbering of stochastic distributions for each rupture area.
+For larger magnitude also GeoJSON files are computed and the second index indicated the numbering of stochastic distributions for each rupture area.
 Here below an example for one of the `Slip4HySeaXXXXX_00Y.dat` file

 	  LON1     LAT1    DEPTH1(km)      LON2    LAT2    DEPTH2(km)      LON3    LAT3    DEPTH3(km)      RAKE    SLIP(m)
 	   12.869199   38.554981    8.857142   12.812249   38.546745    8.857142   12.850728   38.512363   11.142860  -90.000000    9.104819